How do I sell my online business?

 Common methods to value a business include applying the price-to-earnings ratio, discounted cash flow, industry rules of thumb or entry cost.

-For a free valuation of your online retail business or website, we require three years of company accounts.
+For a valuation of your online retail business or website, we require three years of company accounts.

 How to sell your website